lubianat/wikidata_bib/toread.md

 Bailey, KD.
 Typologies and Taxonomies: An Introduction to Classification Techniques.
 In Sage University Paper series on Quantitative Applications in the Social Sciences.
 Thousand Oaks; CA: 1994. p.
 7-102.

-A genetic and computational approach to structurally classify neuronal types

 Distinction of Neurons, Glia and Endothelial Cells in the Cerebral Cortex: An Algorithm Based on Cytological Features